fraterrisus/walkthroughs/dragon-wars/things-and-stuff.md

 - **Flotsam**
   - find in the Sunken Ruins (topside)
   - useless
-- **Freedom Sw.** (Sword of Freedom)
-  - find on the Isle of Woe after having the dwarves reforge it
-  - equip for +15 AV, +5 AC; does 1d100 damage
-  - show to the Universal God in Salvation for a blessing
-  - casts *S:Inferno* with 10 POW after being blessed
 - **Golden Boots**
   - find in Mud Toad after closing up the leak
   - equip for +2 AC